 - Vines.
 You can easily incorporate vines into your food forest, as you would also find many vines growing in traditional forests.
 You might want to incorporate perennial vines such as grapes, or even annuals such as cucumbers and squash plants.

 - Roots.
 If you have any additional space in your food forest plan, you might consider incorporating some root vegetables, as well.
-You may want to space these away from your shrubs.
+You may want to space the root layer away from your shrubs within the landscape.
 Root vegetables would include plants such as garlic, potatoes, and onions.

 The first thing you need to do when creating your food forest is to make a plan.
 Ask yourself these questions…